karimm-ai/NiceShot_AI/README.md

 - **Event Auto-Clipping**: Clipping detected events using event's start time and end time.
 - **Clips Export in 16:9 & TikTok formats**
-- **Creating Highlight Reels**: Concatenating all clips within a folder into one compilation video with simple fade in & out transition edits between clips in both vertical & horizontal formats.
+- **Creating Highlight Compilations**: Concatenating all clips within a folder into one compilation video with simple fade in & out transition edits between clips in both vertical & horizontal formats.
-- **Custom Reel Lengths**: Allowing for creating compilations of any length from the extracted clips.
+- **Custom Compilation Lengths**: Allowing for creating compilations of any length from the extracted clips.
 - **Analyzing videos in bulk from a Twitch channel**: Downloads and analyzes desired game streams from a Twitch channel performing bulk analysis of gameplay videos.
 (In testing)
 - **Ranking Special Clips**: Ex.
 (Hot Kill Clips where multiple medals pop up during the event).